oldoldman/f2fs-design/README.md

       <li>set in process of scanning NAT</li>
       <li>used as a guard for updating FreeNodeBitmaps</li>
     </ul>
-    <li>FreeNode Cache building, this process happened at</li>
+    <li>FreeNID Cache building, this process happened at</li>
     <ul>
       <li>mount time, will scan the on-disk NAT and NAT Journal</li>
-      <li>run time, when there is not enough free node, will scan the FreeNodeBitmap and NAT Jounal</li>
+      <li>run time, when there is not enough free nid, will scan the FreeNIDBitmaps and NAT Jounal</li>
     </ul>
   </td>
 </tr>